ankschoubey/old-blog/_posts/2022-01-02-formatting-tests.md

 ```

-# Create mock objects globally
+# Have global mocks/stub object

 Your tests should be as small as possible.
-So create mock objects which are used in every tests globably.
+Rather than create objects in every test method, Create a dummy stub and use it in all subsiqueny tests

 In Junit you can have @BeforeEach and @BeforeAll annotations to have methods run before each test case or test class.

 # Mock object names

 In case I am testing a positive response, I usually name variable as such.

+If it is a variable which is bad, prefix it with bad

 example:
 - idealHttpHeader